 3.The Veeam transport service running on a backup proxy uses the mounted volume snapshot to retrieve VM data; the VM data is processed on the proxy server and copied to the destination.

 4.Once the backup process is complete, the snapshot is dismounted from the off-host backup proxy and deleted on the SAN.

 If you plan to perform off-host backup for a Hyper-V cluster with CSV, make sure you deploy an off-host backup proxy on a host that is NOT a part of a Hyper-V cluster.

-To get detailed information, contact your SAN vendor.
+To get detailed information, contact your storage vendor.